tabris2015/SensorYourSwarm/coodinator/README.md

 <h2>COORDINATOR ROBOT</h2>
-<p>The coordinator robot is a unit more sophisticated than the minibots and has 2 main tasks:</p>
+<p>The coordinator robot is more sophisticated than the minibots and has 2 main tasks:</p>
 <ul>
   <li>Serve as a gateway for the collected data from the minibots which are pretty simple robots</li>
   <li>and show the optimal path across the potentially dangerous enviroment avoiding any harm</li>